remnrem/luna-doc/docs/tut/tut4.md

 ![img](../img/rt21.png)

+(_Note:_ the above image is from a prior run with a different spindle example from the above: we'll fix these tutorial pages soonish.)

 Finally, rather than having to manually re-run this code for each spindle, we can use the `literate()` function of Luna to automate this